View Donald Radicioni's Obituary on TheDay.com and share memories

 |

-Waterford - Donald Bruno Radicioni, 85 entered eternal life March 3, 2019.
+Waterford - Donald Bruno Radicioni, 85, of Waterford and formerly of Oakdale, entered eternal life March 3, 2019.

-He was born April 16, 1933, in New London the son of the late Walter and Lola (Antonioli) Radicioni, a Marine veteran, and was employed at Electric Boat.
+He was born April 16, 1933, on Walbach St., in Fort Trumbull section of New London, the son of the late Walter and Lola (Antonioli) Radicioni.
+He attended local schools and graduated from the first class of New London High School in 1952.
+During his high school years, Don played varsity baseball and basketball.
+Following graduation, he enlisted in the United States Marine Corps in 1953 and served for three years as a mechanic stockman during the Korean War.

+Jan.
+22, 1955, he married his high school sweetheart, Eileen Hess, in the former All Saints' Church in Oakdale.
+They were married for 57 years and raised four children together.
+Breaking Don's heart, Eileen died in 2012.

+Don loved his family, who, in turn, loved him dearly.
+He is survived by his four children; Tammy (Larry) DeFrancesco of Madison, Donald W. (Maria) Radicioni of Oakdale, Brad Radicioni of Waterford, and Todd Radicioni of Oakdale.
+He also leaves behind six grandchildren, who will forever refer to him lovingly as "Nunu", Jason and Evan DeFrancesco, Vincent DeMarco and Torin Radicioni, and Morgan and Mya Radicioni.
+He was predeceased by his brother, Alfred Radicioni.

+His family would like to sincerely thank the doctors, nurses and staff on the third and fifth floors at Yale-New Haven Hospital's cardiothoracic unit, who provided him with unparalleled care and comfort.

-His family will receive relatives and friends 4 to 7 p.m.
-Sunday at Impellitteri-Malia Funeral Home, 84 Montauk Ave.
-New London.
-The funeral will assemble at 9 am Saturday and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
+His family will receive relatives and friends from 4 p.m. to 7 p.m.
+Friday, March 8th at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
+The funeral will assemble at 9 a.m.
+Saturday, March 9th, and proceed to a Mass of Christian Burial at 10 a.m. in St. Joseph Church, New London.
 Interment will follow with military honors in St. Mary Cemetery.
-A complete obit will appear in Thursday edition of the Day.